Skywire/skywire-vagrant/README.md

 To debug a command line script, run it as normal in the command line with PhpStorm listening for it.

+## XHProf

+* Profiling made easy.
+* Turn on profiling by adding `?_profile=1` to the end of a url
+* Turn off profiling by either closing your browser window or adding `?_profile=0` to the end of a url
+* Then head to port 81 of your site to view your profiles e.g. http://vagrant.duchamplondon.com:81

 ## Default Environment Information

 ####  Virtual Machine